rpede/tutorial-react-ci/README.md

 You can take it one step further and require the pull-request to have been approved by other team members or the code owner before it can be merged.

+You can try it out by making a random change and push it to the main branch.

 ## Closing thoughts